-Can you support CaringBridge during our Fall giving campaign?
-Generous donors like you ensure that CaringBridge remains ad-free, private and protected.
+Can you support CaringBridge during our Holiday Giving Campaign?
+Generous donors like you ensure that CaringBridge remains ad-free, private, and protected.

-On December 7, 2016 Todd was on his way home from a business trip in Arizona; he was disoriented and couldn't figure out how to get back to the airport (a place he had been numerous times).
-Thankfully he made it home, but upon arriving I noticed something wasn't right and rushed him to ER.
-We soon discovered the cause of his confusion was due to a tumor, which was surgically removed two days later.
-In a couple of weeks we were given the dreaded news that he had a very aggressive brain cancer (GBM: glioblastoma multiforme grade IV); average prognosis 15 months.
-The tumor was in the right occipital lobe and he lost his left peripheral vision in both eyes which meant he also lost his privilege to drive.
+On December 7, 2016, Todd was on his way home from a business trip in Arizona and became disoriented and couldn't figure out how to get back to the airport (a place he had been numerous times).
+He made it home, but upon arriving I noticed something wasn't right and rushed him to ER.
+We soon discovered the cause of his confusion was due to a brain tumor, which was surgically removed two days later.
+In a couple of weeks we were given the devastating news that he had a very aggressive brain cancer (GBM: glioblastoma multiforme grade IV) with a poor prognosis.
+The tumor was in the right occipital lobe so Todd lost his left peripheral vision in both eyes which meant he also lost his privilege to drive.